.

 “Fábrica de Ossos” is the first solo exhibition by Andreas Fogarasi in Portugal.

-Andreas Fogarasi (b.
-1977, Vienna) is an Austrian artist who lives and works in Vienna.
-In his conceptual practice, he engages with architecture, design and urban symbols, as well as with the visible and invisible codings of cultural identity.
+In his conceptual practice, Andreas Fogarasi (b.
+1977, Vienna) engages with architecture, design and urban symbols, as well as with the visible and invisible codings of cultural identity.
 His works explore how social values, power relations and national self-images are inscribed in forms, surfaces and signs.
-Fogarasi frequently employs strategies of appropriation, reduction and displacement to render familiar visual systems newly legible.

-His work has been widely presented in solo and group exhibitions at international institutions, including Kunsthalle Wien; Museo Reina Sofía, Madrid; New Museum, New York; MUMOK – Museum Moderner Kunst Stiftung Ludwig Wien; MAK Center for Art and Architecture, Los Angeles; Museum Haus Konstruktiv, Zurich; Ludwig Forum, Aachen; Museo Tamayo, Mexico City; Palais de Tokyo, Paris; GfZK – Museum of Contemporary Art, Leipzig; CAC Vilnius; Museum of Contemporary Art, Zagreb; Times Museum, Guangzhou; and Frankfurter Kunstverein, Frankfurt am Main, as part of Manifesta 4, among others.
+His international exhibitions include: Kunsthalle Wien; Museo Reina Sofía, Madrid; New Museum, New York; MUMOK, Vienna; MAK Center, Los Angeles; Museum Haus Konstruktiv, Zurich; Ludwig Forum, Aachen; Museo Tamayo, Mexico City; Palais de Tokyo, Paris; GfZK, Leipzig; CAC Vilnius; Museum of Contemporary Art, Zagreb; Times Museum, Guangzhou; and Frankfurter Kunstverein, Frankfurt.

 CLOSE